United States v. Throckmorton: Pico v. Cohn

 Five years after Ward, the California Courts of Appeal became the first state court to formally adopt Throckmorton in Pico v.
 Cohn, resulting in the two often being cited together as authorities on the fraud on the court issue.
-Pico was the petitioner's effort to have a judgement that a sale of property to him was in fact a mortgage and thus the respondent was entitled to repossess it for nonpayment set aside after he discovered that a key witness whose testimony he had expected to support his claim but did not had been bribed by the respondent on the morning of the trial.
+Pico was the petitioner's effort to have a judgment that a sale of property to him was in fact a mortgage and thus the respondent was entitled to repossess it for nonpayment set aside after he discovered that a key witness whose testimony he had expected to support his claim but did not had been bribed by the respondent on the morning of the trial.
 Writing for an en banc court, Chief Justice William H. Beatty held that since the petitioner had suspected the bribery but had no evidence, and the court chose to believe the resultant perjured testimony, it was intrinsic fraud under Throckmorton and the case was unreviewable. "[W]e think it is settled beyond controversy that a decree will not be vacated merely because it was obtained by forged documents or perjured testimony."

 The use of bribery to induce the perjury did not make the fraud extrinsic, Beatty continued, since while the money had changed hands outside of the courtroom the practical effect was within, during the proceedings.
 He agreed that the wrong was "most grievous" but said that it was for the legislature to address it in a way that would not give rise to endless litigation "in which nothing was ever finally determined, [which] would be worse than occasional miscarriages of justice."
 A litigant at trial:

 The court did not find any distinction between the instant case and Throckmorton, and noted also other state cases supporting it.